houcy/pairwise-graph-similarities/README.md

 We provide a sequential (naive) implementation of SPGK and the skeleton of the pairwise comparaison.
  - vector-kernels.hpp and vector-kernels.cpp contain kernels used to measure the similarities between vectors
  - spkg.hpp and spkg.cpp contain the naive implementation of Shortest Path Graph Kernel
+ - pairwise-similarity.hpp and pairwise-similarity.cpp contain the implementation of the pairwise comparaison of the CFG composing two CG

  - test-spgk.cpp builds two random graphs and applies SPGK on them.
- - pairwise-spgk.cpp is a skeletons of the application that will load two CGs and compares their CFGs pairwise
+ - pairwise-spgk.cpp: main for the application.

+ - graph-loader.hpp and graph-loader.cpp take care of reading the JSON file into the apps data-structures
  - jsonxx.hpp and jsonxx.cpp are a library to read/write JSON representations.
 See [https://github.com/hjiang/jsonxx](https://github.com/hjiang/jsonxx).
+ - timer.h and timer.c provide a precise timer

 ## The phases of the project